rafaferrari/elasticsearch-kibana/README.md

 # elasticsearch-kibana

-It will give to you the capability to analyze any data set by using the searching/aggregation capabilities of Elasticseach and the visualization power of Kibana.
+Use the searching/aggregation capabilities of Elasticseach and the visualization power of Kibana.
+This compose will run with the latest version of elasticsearch and kibana images.

 Based on the official images: